Sometimes you need a concise definition or explanation of a concept. Our online reference collections can get you just that:

 Rowland, Michael Pellman.
 “The Most Effective Way To Save The Planet.”
 Forbes.
 Accessed December 2, 2019. https://www.forbes.com/sites/michaelpellmanrowland/2018/06/12/save-the-planet/.

-Here are links to reports, studies and other information that was used in the Sustainability video you watched.
+Here are links to reports, studies and other information that were used in the Sustainability video you watched.